One-Day Cup (Australia): Television coverage

 In 2006–07, the Ford Ranger One Day Cup was televised on Fox Sports.
 25 out of the 31 games were televised including the final.
 Prior to Fox Sports' broadcasting of the domestic cricket competition, Nine was the host broadcaster.
 In India STAR Cricket shows the telecast with the help of Fox Sports.
-In 2011–12 Fox Sports broadcast all 25 games of the Ryobi One Day Cup live.
+In 2011–12, Fox Sports broadcast all 25 games of the Ryobi One Day Cup live.
 The Nine Network became the rights holder once again from season 2013–14 to the 2016–17 season, primarily showing matches Live on GEM and simulcasting via Cricket Australia's website.
 There are negotiations in place with ITV to televise the competition in the UK.

 For the 2017–18 season, the Nine Network dropped its coverage of the JLT One Day Cup.
 All matches were streamed live and free on Cricket Australia's own website and app.

-It was announced on 13 April 2018 that from the 2018–19 season, Fox Sports will broadcast 13 matches of the tournament each year for six years on the new Fox Cricket channel.
-All remaining matches will be streamed live on Cricket Australia's website and app.
+From the 2018–19 season, Fox Sports broadcast 13 matches of the tournament each year for six years on the new Fox Cricket channel.
+All remaining matches were streamed live on Cricket Australia's website and app.